ibm-cloud-docs/iaas-vpn/set-up-ssl-vpn-connections.md

 # Setting up an SSL VPN connection
 {:#setup-ssl-vpn-connections}

-Windows, Linux Fedora, and Linux require individualized connection instructions.
+Windows, Linux, and macOS require individualized connection instructions.
 {:shortdesc}

 Here are some examples of how you can use an SSL VPN connection:

-* Remote desktop to your server's backend IP address (10.4.X.X) for administration of your Windows 2003 servers.
+* Remote desktop to your server's backend IP address (10.X.X.X) for administration of your Windows 2012/2016 servers.
-* SSH to your server's backend IP address (10.4.X.X) for administering your UNIX servers.
+* SSH to your server's backend IP address (10.X.X.X) for administering your Linux servers.
-* Use an IPMI client to control your server using the backend IPMI address (10.4.X.X).
+* Use an IPMI client to control your server using the backend IPMI address (10.X.X.X).
 You can download the IPMI client tool after you are connected by going to http://downloads.softlayer.local/ipmi/ (You must be connected to SoftLayer Private VPN.)
   **Note:** IPMIView requires Java to be installed.  http://www.sun.com/java/
 * Testing your website on the backend IPs before you make them live on your public IPs.
 * File transfer of secure data between your server(s) and your home/office.